Ricardicus/Ricardicus/README.md

 My name is Rickard :ocean:
 and I do intermittend code posting and pull requesting here.

-In the world :earth_africa: of software I am primarily interested in:
+In the :earth_africa: of :computer: I have yet found interested in:
 * embedded development
 * ML
 * languages